JiaHaoNCKU/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Next, rename the :code:`VisualizerPlugin.cpp` & :code:`VisualizerPlugin.h` files to :code:`RateViewer.cpp` and :code:`RateViewer.h`, and find and replace all instances of the **VisualizerPlugin** class name to **RateViewer** in the .cpp and .h files.
 Do the same with :code:`VisualizerPluginEditor.cpp`, :code:`VisualizerPluginEditor.h`, :code:`VisualizerPluginCanvas.cpp`, and :code:`VisualizerPluginCanvas.h`.

-Next, change the "display name" of the plugin on line 30 of :code:`RateViewer.h` from :code:`Visualizer` to :code:`Rate Viewer`.
+Next, change the "display name" of the plugin on line 30 of :code:`RateViewer.cpp` from :code:`Visualizer` to :code:`Rate Viewer`.

 Finally, update the include inside :code:`OpenEphysLib.cpp` from :code:`#include "VisualizerPlugin.h"` to :code:`#include "RateViewer.h"`.